Scroll to top

 I’ve tried so many things, and it’s not always easy or intuitive to find solutions.
 For example, strength training and HIIT workouts improve the symptoms of endometriosis usually, but in some cases, can make endometriosis symptoms worse, because the body is already stressed.

 The only hope I’ve been given is since going to Dr. Tanya Williams’ clinic, because they take a holistic approach, and they do very detailed testing.
 I’ve started working with a Nutritionist to change what I eat and start taking supplements to manage the disease, which really helps.
 I believe what you eat strongly affects how your endometriosis reacts.
 When I was in Ghana eating completely different food than usual, I had my best period yet.
-Acupuncture has also worked for me, and is proven to help people with endometriosis because Chinese medicine puts women at the forefront.
+Acupuncture has worked for me, and is proven to help people with endometriosis because Chinese medicine puts women at the forefront.

 Unfortunately, not everyone has the resources to do this, because it’s a very expensive process.
 I probably spend $350 on supplements a month.
-But it’s important to manage the disease because if it goes unchecked, you can have pain all over your body for life, with nothing to be done about it.
+But it’s important to manage the disease because if it goes unchecked, you can have pain all over your body for life, with nothing to be done about it.But managing the disease is important because unchecked, it can lead to lifelong pain throughout your body, with no viable solutions available.

 What do you want other women with endometriosis to know?